Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Related Work

+Table~\ref{tab:datasets} summarizes the similarities and differences between our work and others on evaluating non-deductive reasoning capabilities of both LLMs and earlier models.
+Representative works on abductive reasoning evaluation, such as ART~\citep{anll}, AbductionRules~\citep{abductionrule}, and Wino-Why~\citep{winowhy}, craft abductive reasoning questions from web sources, and ask LMs to explain everyday events.
+However, this approach confounds the problem of commonsense knowledge acquisition with the problem of abductive reasoning.
+In contrast, our framework provides all required facts in the context of each prompt, thereby evaluating LM's abductive reasoning capabilities in a more controlled fashion.
+Representative works on inductive reasoning evaluation, such as InductiveBench~\citep{inductivebench} and SyGus~\citep{sygus} focus exclusively on highly-structured domains such as string translation and program synthesis.
+However, natural language-based inductive reasoning is also essential and is underexplored.

 \paragraph{Evaluating deductive reasoning capabilities.} There is no consensus on whether LLMs can perform general deductive reasoning or are stochastic parrots~\citep{parrot}.
 Researchers have designed different datasets and evaluation methodologies to answer this question ~\citep{prontoood, prontoqa, logiqa, proofwriter, follo}. \textsc{LogiQA} ~\citep{logiqa} is a multiple-choice QA dataset to test multiple types of deductive reasoning of language models.
-However, it only attends to label accuracy (\emph{the correctness of the final answer}) without considering the correctness of intermediate proof steps.
-In contrast, \textsc{PrOntoQA} ~\citep{prontoqa} and \textsc{PrOntoQA-OOD} ~\citep{prontoood} evaluate both label accuracy and step-by-step proof correctness.
+However, it focuses solely on label accuracy (\emph{the correctness of the final answer}) without considering the correctness of intermediate proof steps.
+In contrast, \textsc{PrOntoQA} ~\citep{prontoqa,prontoood} evaluates both label accuracy and step-by-step proof correctness.
 They can synthetically generate proofs with different heights, widths, and deduction rules.
-Our work is similar to \textsc{PrOntoQA} and \textsc{ProntoQA-OOD} in spirit.
+Our work is similar to \textsc{PrOntoQA} in spirit.
 We both use a first-order ontology tree as the world model.
-However, \textsc{PrOntoQA} and \textsc{PrOntoQA-OOD} do not evaluate inductive and abductive reasoning. \paragraph{Evaluating non-deductive reasoning capabilities.}
+However, \textsc{PrOntoQA} does not evaluate non-deductive reasoning.

-Table~\ref{tab:datasets} summarizes the similarities and differences between our work and others on evaluating non-deductive reasoning capabilities in both the pre- and LLM eras ~\citep{abductionrule, inductivebench, anll, inductive, acre}.
-Our work differs from others in the following ways.
-First, we focus on inductive and abductive reasoning and their interactions with deductive reasoning, while other works focus only on a single reasoning modality.
-Second, our reasoning problem is built upon a fictional world model with natural language descriptions.
-The fictional world model avoids training data contamination compared with ART ~\citep{anll}, where the problem is directly taken from a web corpus; the natural language descriptions of the reasoning problem render the evaluation more practical compared with symbolic reasoning, such as in InductiveBench ~\citep{inductivebench}.
-Third, our dataset is programmable with highly-controllable difficulty parameters, allowing us to evaluate LLMs' reasoning capabilities under various scenarios.